samridh-dev/votess/README.md

 `${project-root}/cmake/options.cmake`

 After that, execute the command located at project root:

 ```bash
 ./make.sh
 ```

-The selected binaries will then be generated at `${project-root}/bin/`
+All binaries will then be generated at `${project-root}/bin/`

-# Basic Usage
+# Usage

-There exists three main APIs one could use:
+There exists three APIs one could use:
 `Python >=3.5, >=C++17, (Unix)*sh`

-If compiled with Intel® oneAPI DPC++/C++ Compiler, sourcing the environment variables before running the application is required.
+If compiled with Intel® oneAPI DPC++/C++ Compiler, sourcing environment variables before running the application is required.

 ### C++